Scream Queens (2015 TV series): Filming

 The series began principal photography on March 12, 2015, in New Orleans, Louisiana.
 Exterior campus scenes were shot at Tulane University.
 The show completed filming of the pilot episode in April 2015, with filming for the remaining first season installments commencing in early June 2015.
 Murphy, Brennan, and Falchuk were said to be the first season's sole directors; however, this was later proven not to be the case.

 Curtis filmed an intricate homage to her mother's, Janet Leigh, classic shower scene in Psycho.
 Falchuk spoke about being hesitant to include the scene, "I thought, 'Can I do this?
 Do I need to ask her?'
 So then I wrote it and then got a text from her very quickly after she read the script.
 Her text was, 'We need to do this shot-for-shot.'
 Then, typical Jamie Lee, she started sending me all the websites and Tumblrs that have each shot laid out and storyboarded."
 Curtis bought out a greeting card company that had the image of her mother screaming, and placed one near the monitor.
 She viewed the Psycho scene several times between takes, matching the smallest details, such as which hand reaches for the bar of soap, and twitches of the eye.
 "It's a big deal and I don't take it lightly," Falchuk concluded, "...that she went for it like that was very moving for me."

 The second season saw production move from New Orleans, Louisiana, to Los Angeles, California; after scoring a significant tax credit.
 Principal photography commenced in July 2016.

 Main title sequence

-The title sequence for the series features Roberts, Michele, Samuels, Palmer, Boneta, Powell, Breslin, and Lourd in an homage to 80's horror flicks.
+The title sequence for the series was designed by Kyle Cooper and features Roberts, Michele, Samuels, Palmer, Boneta, Powell, Breslin, and Lourd in an homage to 80's horror flicks.
 An original song, "You Belong to Me" is performed by singer Heather Heywood, which was written by show composer Mac Quayle, Heywood, and executive producer Alexis Martin Woodall.
 The title sequence only appeared in the fifth episode "Pumpkin Patch", though it was trimmed down to under a minute due to time constraints.